shailendrakumaromkar/Python/README.md

 ## :bulb: Note:
-In case only JSON file is required
-In /scripts/deploy.js, comment all console.log
+In case only JSON file is required, then in /scripts/deploy.js, comment all console.log lines